infolexa/bolt/README.md

 I think we have a pretty good idea of how to build a good CMS.
 This project is inspired by those Big 3.
 If there is a Framework that can take the best features from those CMSs and put it into one dream CMS, that's Kohana 3.

 So the difference of this CMS from other Kohana 3 CMSs will be the "experience".
-Take Wordpress's ease of use, Drupal's modularity, Joomla's balance of both, then the powerful flexibility of Kohana 3's HMVC Framework, put it into one CMS -- that's HoneyComb CMS.
+Take Wordpress's ease of use, Drupal's modularity, Joomla's balance of both, then the powerful flexibility of Kohana 3's HMVC Framework, put it into one CMS -- that's Bolt CMS.
 At least that's what we're planning.

 Of course everyone can dream and promise all those nice things.
 But I'm determined to make this dream come true because of one practical reason: our livelihood depends on it.
 However, this practical reason is not my primary reason.
 My primary reason is simple: I enjoy doing it.